-We consider this approach to be appropriate for the draft determination, as a more recent forecast captures the latest developments in the uptake of small-scale renewable energy systems.
-This is also consistent with the AER's approach to estimating the SRES costs in its 2022-23 DMO draft determination.
+For this final determination, ACIL Allen has opted to use its own forecast of the 2023 STP, rather than the CER's non-binding estimate.
+We consider this approach to be appropriate, as ACIL's more recent forecast will capture the latest developments in the uptake of small-scale renewable energy systems.
+This is also consistent with the AER's approach to estimating the SRES costs in its 2022-23 DMO final determination.